-Jeff Bridges is ‘The Dude,’ the stereotypical — yet always surprising — Venice Beach hippie who gets himself involved in a hostage situation, always with a White Russian in hand.
+Jeff Bridges as ‘The Dude’ is the iconic, stereotypical, and ever-surprising Venice Beach hippie who gets himself involved in a hostage situation, all the while gripping a White Russian (the drink, that is).
 The film also follows The Dude’s best friends, including John Goodman’s larger than life character, a crazy Vietnam War veteran named Walter, and Donny who is the strange and quiet hero.
-The psychedelic and surreal feel of this movie leave the audience wondering what exactly it is about, but may be just the point as ‘The Dude’ doesn’t care about much at all.
+The psychedelic and surreal feel of this movie leave the audience wondering what exactly it is about, but that may just be the point as ‘The Dude’ doesn’t care about much at all.
 Except bowling.
 And this cult classic is a city tour of Los Angeles – from restaurants to bowling alleys, the film has inspired some of the city’s now-iconic film spots.

 This movie explores the rise of gangsta rap from the community of Compton in the 1980s through the success of N.W.A., a group who came from the area and caused a revolution.
 Featuring Ice Cube’s doppelganger son playing his younger self and an incredible performance from Jason Mitchell as Easy-E who battles AIDS in beginnings of the disease’s epidemic.
 Straight Outta Compton is one of the truest depictions of East LA’s race war and a pivotal depiction of how the N.W.A. roots inspired an uprising and fight against police brutality.

-Starring Cuba Gooding Jr. and a young Ice Cube, this film was one of the first honest depictions of urban life in South Central Los Angeles as it followed its inhabitants through their daily struggles.
+Starring Cuba Gooding Jr and a young Ice Cube, this film was one of the first honest depictions of urban life in South Central Los Angeles as it followed its inhabitants through their daily struggles.
 John Singleton was the first African American to be nominated for Best Director because of his work on this historically significant piece.

-Often described as the best movie ever made about Hollywood and another drama from the great film noir genre.
+Sunset Boulevard is often described as the best movie ever made about Hollywood and another drama from the great film noir genre.
 This film focuses on an aging silent movie star Norma Desmond and her tempestuous relationships with both her screenwriter and her dwindling fame.
 As the screenwriter tries to manipulate her, she strikes back leading to a shocking end, and her former fame is only replaced with madness and despair.